David Alliance, Baron Alliance

-David Alliance, Baron Alliance, (داوود آلیانس, דייוויד אליאנס; 15 June 1932 – 18 July 2025) was an Iranian-born Israeli-British businessman and Liberal Democrat politician.
+David Alliance, Baron Alliance, (داوود آلیانس, דייוויד אליאנס; 15 June 1932 – 18 July 2025) was an Iranian businessman and Liberal Democrat politician.

 Early life

 David (originally Davoud) Alliance was born in Kashan, Iran, to a Jewish family and was educated at the Etahad School, Iran.
 He began his career in the bazaars of Iran at the age of fourteen and, by the age of eighteen, moved to Manchester, England.

 Honours

 Alliance was appointed a Commander of the Order of the British Empire (CBE) in the 1984 New Year Honours and in the 1989 New Year Honours received a knighthood, the honour being bestowed 9 February 1989.
 He was created a life peer as Baron Alliance, of Manchester in the County of Greater Manchester, on 1 July 2004, and sat on the Liberal Democrat benches until his retirement on 21 March 2025.

 Career

 Alliance owned 33% and was chairman of N Brown Group plc, a clothing catalogue retailer.
 He was also the joint founder with Sir Harry Djanogly of Coats Viyella plc (now Coats Group plc), operating in 67 countries with 22% global market share, employing 70,000 people.
 Share sales, a valuable art collection and some small private firms account for the remainder of the family fortune.
 Alliance and Djanogly turned Coats Viyella into a £2 billion textile business.
 Alliance was also one of the primary investors of the web measurement company SimilarWeb.

 Lord Alliance served on several committees, including the Prince's Youth Business Trust, Council for Industry and Higher Education, and the University of Manchester Foundation, and the Weizmann Institute.
 He was a senior trustee of the Next Century Foundation.
 He served on the Board of Governors of Tel Aviv University in Israel.

 Lord Alliance held a Doctorate of Science at Heriot-Watt University and a Legum Doctor (Doctor of Laws Honoris Causa) from the University of Manchester.
 He was once an Honorary Fellow of UMIST as there was no UMIST anymore after the merger.

 Alliance received an Honorary Doctorate from Heriot-Watt University in 1991.

 Between 1984 and 1991, Lord Alliance was instrumental in the rescue of the Ethiopian Jews out of Sudan and Ethiopia by bringing them to Israel.